 And they don't get out there.

-Well, I don't know about that, because whatever doesn't advance the action line is not going to be reported.
+Well, I don't know about that because whatever doesn't advance the action line is not going to be reported.

-And Gregory says James, the President wants your advice.
+And Gregory says, James, the president wants your advice.

 What would you tell him?

-You know, it it's not working, sir.
+You know, it's not working, sir.

-Put heat on the Iraqis.
+They want to be put heat on the Iraqis.

-Tell them that we're not there for ever.
+Tell them that we're not there forever.

 You have to take more and more control of your own country.